 If you love my vegan bok choy stir fry with mango, check out the Baby Portobello Mushroom Stir Fry, Turnip Stir Fry with White Beans, and Spaghetti Squash Stir Fry with Edamame and Broccoli.
 You may also enjoy the Sesame Ginger Roasted Bok Choy and Vegetarian Bok Choy Miso Soup.

 Did you make this recipe?
 I’d love to hear how you like it!
 Please rate/review using the stars on the recipe card or in the comments section.
 While you’re here, subscribe to the weekly newsletter for more veggie-forward dishes.

 - 4 to 5 heads baby bok choy - chopped, ~4 to 6 cups

 - 2 tablespoon maple syrup - sub honey if not vegan

 - In a small bowl, whisk together the ingredients for the sauce.
 Reserve for later use.

-- Heat some olive oil in a large skillet over medium high heat.
-Add the bok choy and mango and pepper slices.
-Cook, stirring occasionally, for 7 to 8 minutes or until slightly tender.
+- Heat the olive oil in a large skillet over medium high heat.
+Add the bok choy, mango, and pepper.
+Cook, stirring occasionally, for 7 to 8 minutes or until the greens are wilted and the pepper is tender.

-- Serve warm over brown rice or quinoa (optional).
-Garnish with sesame seeds to taste.
+- Serve warm on its own over brown rice or quinoa (optional).
 Enjoy!